-As part of our Innovation Series, we present you with 6 projects of the ETH Student Project House, an initiative of the ETH Zurich, to foster a maker and innovator mindset in students.
+As part of our Innovation Series, we present you with 6 projects of the ETH Student Project House: an initiative of the ETH Zurich to foster maker and innovator mindset in students.
 All these projects have started during the Pandemic and have found the positive in a volatile period.
-The projects are fyn.food, Greenovate, KoraLabs, Last Hero, Seismohealth, rootlinks.
+The projects are Fyn.Food, Greenovate, KoraLabs, Developer’s Club, Seismohealth, rootlinks.

 The 25th of June, was a special day for 25 students of different universities around Zurich.
 It was the moment for rootlinks’ first cohort to present its final project results.
 Rootlinks was launched last year with the goal to empower students from all backgrounds as changemakers for sustainability.